Water & Wetlands

 PLC Believes: The original intent of Environmental Protection Act’s and Army Corps of Engineers’ jurisdiction is truly those waters which are navigable by some sort of craft.

-Impact on Ranchers: If the EPA and Corps were to have regulatory authority of any waterway that could lead to a navigable pathway, farmers and ranchers would face significantly increased regulatory burden.
+Impact on Ranchers: If the EPA and Corps were to have regulatory authority of any waterway that could lead to a navigable pathway (as seen in the 2015 WOTUS Rule), farmers and ranchers would face significantly increased regulatory burden.
 Producers could be required to obtain permits for common, everyday activities, like driving a tractor near an irrigation ditch or grazing cattle near a mud hole.
 These normal, environmentally sound activities should not fall under the regulatory authority of a federal agency.
+Fortunately, the Agencies have taken steps to reduce the federal government’s overly burdensome regulation of our waters by issuing a revised version of the WOTUS definition.
+PLC submitted comments in support of the revised rule, and looks forward to its finalization.